kiba/Writings/for_science/chp23_vacation.md

 She closed her eyes and made deep sigh.
 I could tell that it wasn't going to be easy for her.

 "Diana wasn't awake during the first night when we discussed immortality," she said.
-"The idea that we do not possess immortality is a lie.
+"The idea that we do not possess the tech to implement youthful immortality is a lie.
 There's a conspiracy and I am part of it."

 Wait, what?